 There are many opportunities for children to stay active after school.
 Beechwood Junior School offers a range of clubs including: Netball, Girls Football, Pop Lacrosse, Drama, Yoga, Craft and Homework Clubs.
-For more information please speak to Miss Robertson or Mrs Stearne.
+For more information please speak to Miss Robertson.
 View our After School Clubs Here »

 Staff and pupils at Beechwood Junior School had the sun shining on them on sports day.
 Children rose to the challenge of competing in a number of running, throwing and jumping events.
 Well done to winning team, Juniper.

 FOR BJS: Staff enjoyed a relaxing day at their recent health and well being day.
 The morning began with a gentle yoga session followed by several training sessions and a delicious lunch, kindly provided by the school.

 All schools participated in their very own tag rugby tournament at the end of half term.
 There were many good and close games.
 The children displayed excellent sportsmanship throughout, well done to all participants and thank you to Upper Shirley High School for hosting the event and all the prefects for helping.

 Beechwood lost against Harefield 37 tries to 51 with Harefield teams 2 and 4 scoring the most tries (13), from the Juniors Hollybrook scored 42, Wordsworth 30 and with 53 Shirley were the eventual winners.